nterreri/thesis/report/chapter4.md

 (Gamma et al, ibid, pp.139-150; Grenning, 2009, p.119; Figure 4.1).

 This concludes the explanation of the main message system exchange pipeline.
-This model allows us to keep the external tools "at arms length".
+This model allows us to keep the external tools "at arm's length".
 The design also afforded us an intuitive way to overcome the limitations of RiveScript and to integrate with an external system.
 Finally, it exposes a simple API to the caller.